perfectyorg/perfecty-push/docs/v1_design.md

 This includes the planned product, architecture considerations, principles, potential libraries and a rough idea about the API.

+Internal quality in Software Development is cheaper in the long run [[1]](https://martinfowler.com/articles/is-quality-worth-cost.html).
+This means that a high effort will be put in having a good foundation for the project, so that it's possible to iterate faster, cheaper and safer.
+Apart from the CISQ quality model, the project should embrace:

+- Unit Testing
+- Continuous Integration/Deployment
+- Metrics
+- Refactoring

 ## Outcome

 The final version of Perfecty Push will extend the current capabilities